Home Compare GALE.SW vs UNH

 Galenica vs UnitedHealth Group: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with Galenica carrying a narrow edge on stability.
-UnitedHealth still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
+Galenica leads structurally, with stability as the clearest single gap between the two profiles.
 In the market, UnitedHealth carries the stronger setup — intact trend against Galenica's broken trend.
 That leaves a split case: the structural lead stays with Galenica, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (GALE.SW: STOXX 600, UNH: Russell 1000).